Wednesday, December 24, 2025

 Just there.

-You poise a field goal in your hands
+She posted a field goal in your fingers and hands

 a plea.
 What does that even mean?